-If this template identifier does not exist, MWeb with use the built-in Advanced Search display.
+If this template identifier does not exist, MWeb will use the built-in Advanced Search display.

 Keyword Search page, main template

-If this template identifier does not exist, MWeb with use the built-in Keyword Search display.
+If this template identifier does not exist, MWeb will use the built-in Keyword Search display.

 Search Results page, main template

-If this template identifier does not exist, MWeb with use the built-in Advanced Search display.
+If this template identifier does not exist, MWeb will use the built-in Advanced Search display.